Bill A.11328/S.10340 requires New York's Health Commissioner to act. It must add alpha-gal syndrome to the state's reportable disease list.

 Why Albany Moved on This Now

-State Assemblyman Steve Otis, who represents Rye and central Westchester, co-sponsored the reporting bill after watching demand build on Long Island for better tracking.
+State Assemblyman Steve Otis represents Rye and central Westchester.
+He co-sponsored the reporting bill after watching demand build on Long Island for better tracking.

 "Real-time reporting would have a tremendous benefit.
 Without data, you really don't have the tools to get people's attention or to alert people when there is a growth in a particular area."